Pornography Addiction

 Can pornography become an addiction?

 However, there is some evidence that prolonged, high-frequency use of pornography may involve brain changes similar to those observed in people who use addictive substances in excess.
 Areas of the prefrontal cortex that manage impulse control may shrink as a porn habit grows, while areas associated with pleasure and desire appear to develop a heightened sensitivity to sexually explicit images.
-Also, some people experience significant disruptions to their lives as a result of their pornography use.
+Also, some addicts experience significant disruptions to their lives as a result of their pornography use.

-Potential effects of porn
+Potential effects of viewing porn

 Although some people have moral and ethical concerns about viewing sexually explicit media, it’s not clear that it’s always harmful from a mental health standpoint.
-Some people, particularly those not suffering from a mental health disorder or a perceived addiction, may find that they experience some positive effects from light or moderate use of pornography.
+Some people, particularly those not living with a mental health disorder or a perceived addiction, may find that they experience some positive effects from light or moderate use of pornography.
 These benefits may include improved sexual communication between partners, more openness to different types of sexual activity, and greater tolerance of other people’s sexual preferences.
 Some LGBTQ+ individuals may also find that pornography makes it easier to understand and accept their own sexual identity.

 Other studies have reported links between repeated viewing of pornography and negative or even violent attitudes toward women.
 However, these results have been disputed by other researchers.
 There’s still a substantial amount of debate within the psychological community about the effects of viewing sexually explicit materials on a person’s sex life and mental health.